 In 1883, the Impressionist painter Claude Monet sought tranquility and nature in the Normand village of Giverny.
-Over the next 43 years until his death, Monet's artist development flourished alongside the garden he cultivated with immense care.
+Over the next 43 years until his death, Monet's artistic development flourished alongside the garden he cultivated with immense care.
 This five-hour excursion, in the company of an art historian, is a unique opportunity to discover his magnificent home and gardens.

 Monet's career was intimately entwined with the course of the river Seine.
-He grew up in Le Havre where the river meets the English Channel, then settled at various locations upstream, including Argenteuil and Paris, before finally settling in the Normandy village of Giverny.
+He grew up in Le Havre where the river meets the English Channel, then settled at various locations upstream, including Argenteuil and Paris, before finally settling in Giverny.
 By this time he was beginning to make a name for himself after many years of arduous struggle.
 Soon the peaceful village was overrun with young artists hoping to meet Monet or at least to be inspired by the same captivating landscape.

-- Fondation Claude Monet|
+|Venues: Fondation Claude Monet|

 The daughter of a sculptor, Marie has been surrounded by art ever since she was born.
 A native Parisienne, she holds an undergraduate degree in history and art history, with a specialty in iconography and French and Flemish paintings from the 16th to the 18th centuries.
 She also holds a Master's degree in museology from the Ecole du Louvre and one in Art History from the Sorbonne.
 She currently works for the French National Art History Institute on special cultural events.
 Since she loves literature, ballet, theatre, opera, jazz clubs, and classical concerts—she has been playing the piano since she was 9—Paris and its artistic life are a perfect fit.